granthamtaylor/hydra-flyte/README.md

 ## Attribute Access in Workflow DSL

 The `flytekit` DSL is extremely flexible, and works especially well with `dataclass` instances.
 A developer may choose to utilize "fine-grained" caching by passing attributes of a `dataclass` instance to a task instead of the entire `dataclass`.
-Such "fine-grained" caching enables better chances of a "cache hit" to significant amounts of money and time.
+Such "fine-grained" caching enables better chances of a "cache hit" to save significant amounts of both money and time.

 As such, one may construct a simple workflow that utilizes the attributes of our dataclasses like so: